KeishaXD/A13-14-Bug-Fix-Realme-C21Y/README.md

 ## Fixes :

 1. **Brightness Issue**
-   - Fixed issues with screen brightness not functioning properly or being unresponsive.
+   - Resolved issues with screen brightness not functioning properly.

 2. **OTG Issue**
-   - Fixed issue with OTG detection and functionality.
+   - Fixed problems with OTG detection and functionality.

-3. **Video Codec Issue**
+3. **Fix DAC Issue**
-   - Fixed issue when playing a video [works, but it also depends on the gsi you use]
+   - Fixed problem with DAC.

+4. **Fixed 5W Charging**
+   - Fix stuck on 5W while charging.

+5. **Fixed Vendor Bug**
+   - Fix Vendor Bug like Video Codec and other.

 ## Download :
 To download this module, please go to the [Release page](https://github.com/KeishaXD/A13-14-Bug-Fix-Realme-C21Y/releases/latest)